GHT1305/STM32F103C8T6/README.md

 ## Make a digital desktop clock using STM32!

+### Features
+- Display the exact time and temperature on the LCD screen, turn on or off the LCD light by bringing your hand close to the sensor

 ### Here's what you need:
 - STM32F103C8T8 Blue Pill
 - LCD 16x2 (with I2C module)